DevanshSharma867/USB-SMX/USB_SMX/PROCESS_FLOW.md

 ## 3. End-to-End Workflow Example

-1.  **Startup:** The user runs `python src/gateway/main.py`.
-The application starts, the device monitor begins running in the background, and the main thread waits for GUI events.
+1.  **Startup:** The user runs `python USB_SMX/gateway_app/src/gateway/main.py`.
+The Gateway App starts, the device monitor begins running in the background, and the main thread waits for GUI events.
 No windows are visible.
 2.  **Device Insertion:** A user plugs in a USB drive (e.g., `E:`).
 3.  **Detection & Job Creation:** The `DeviceManager` detects `E:`, collects its metadata, and tells the `JobManager` to create a job directory (e.g., `jobs/b906af11...`).
 4.  **GUI Popup:** The `DeviceManager` sends a `NEW_JOB` message to the queue.
 The `GuiManager` receives it and a new status window for that job appears on the screen.